 The default port is 1433, but other ports can be used.

-- 3. Use the Windows Services tool (Start > Administrative Tools > Services or Server Manager > Tools > Services) to verify that the following services are running: - SQL Server
+- 3. Use the Windows Services tool to verify that the following services are running: - SQL Server

 If you are using the default instance, the full service name is SQL Server (MSSQLSERVER).